NuID/deps/README.md

 [`tools.deps`](https://clojure.org/guides/deps_and_cli) allows for the specification of dependencies at various types of "coordinates" (currently local, maven, and git).
 It allows developers to isolate functionality into small, modular libraries, but maintain the benefits commonly associated with the monorepo: code-sharing, circular-dependency avoidance, and frictionless local development of sibling modules.
 It really is [dependency heaven](https://www.youtube.com/watch?v=sStlTye-Kjk).

-In rapidly developing sibling libraries with many `:git/url` coordinates, it is often desirable to `localize!` the git dependencies of a project that are changing frequently, i.e. convert them to a  `:local/root` coordinate.
+In rapidly developing sibling libraries with many `:git/url` coordinates, I've found it desirable to `localize!` the git dependencies of a project that are changing frequently, i.e. convert them to a  `:local/root` coordinate.
 Once changes have been made, those local coordinates must be `update!`d to the appropriate git revision, which must be done in accordance with the dependency tree.
 This library automates those two tasks.

 ## Notes